amwalding/ipv6-ref/README.md

 * Every device selects a Link-local unicast address that is unique
 * Interfaces can have multiple IPv6 Addresses
 * Public prefix provided either by Router Advertisement or DHCPv6
-* No more need of "NAT"
+* IPv6 does not require address-conservation NAT for ordinary Internet access.
+Firewalls provide security policy independently of address translation.
+Translation may still be used for IPv4 interoperability through mechanisms such as NAT64 and 464XLAT.
 * Fragmentation function removed from routers, replaced by Path MTU Discovery

-## :vs:IPv6 vs. IPv4 Multicast Address Comparison Chart
+## :vs:IPv6 vs. IPv4 Multicast Address Comparison Table
 IPv6 Address | Description | IPv4 Address | Description
 -------------------- | ------------------------------- | -------------------- | -------------------------------
 na | na  | 224.0.0.0	| Multicast Network Address (Reserved)